poindext/team-10-super-bowl-iii-public/IMPLEMENTATION_PLAN.md

    - MPIID Mapping: ✅ Login credentials map to hardcoded MPIID (100000010 - Marla Gonzalez) for demo
    - FHIR Authentication: ✅ Basic Auth using FHIR_USERNAME and FHIR_PASSWORD from environment variables
 5. **OpenAI Model**:
-   - Which OpenAI model should we use (GPT-4, GPT-3.5-turbo, etc.)?
-GPT-5.1 (Note: Will verify model availability - may need to use GPT-4 or GPT-4-turbo as fallback)
+   - Which OpenAI model should we use (GPT-4, GPT-3.5-turbo, etc.)? ✅ GPT-5.1 (currently in use)

 ## Next Steps